xebialabs-community/xld-kubernetes-plugin/README.md

 # Overview #

-This plugin is a XL Deploy plugin that adds capability for deploying on a [Kubernetes Cluster](https://kubernetes.io/).
+This plugin is a XL Deploy plugin that adds capability for deploying on a [Kubernetes Cluster](https://kubernetes.io/) (including Openshift v3+)
 It manages the following items
 * Deployment,
 * Pod,